MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-pro-setup-config-data.md

 ---
-title: Set up and apply configuration data in the Common Data Service
+title: Set up and apply configuration data in the Common Data Service for Project Operations
-description:
+description: This topic provides information about setting up and applying configuration data in Project Operations.
 author: sigitac
 manager: Annbe
 ms.date: 10/01/2020